mrciolino/wiki-backup/timeline.md

 - 180 AC **[Helmær](/characters/helmaer)** ascends the Dwarven throne; the Dwarven Imperium collapses into the earth, severely weakening Gothriathon.
 - 200 AC Os founds the **[Kingdom of Vrintia](/organizations/kingdom-of-vrintia)**.
 Vrintia Year (VY) 0 is declared.
 - 201 AC / 1 VY Gothriathon is incorporated into the Kingdom of Vrintia.
 Dwarvish and Elvish relations at an all time high.

+#### The Construction (215 AC / 15 VY)
+- Bazzdos finds the City of Brass in the Plane of Fire and, with his army of automatons, begins occupying the city.
+Taking over the crucial lava rivers and foundries, he begins constructing a vessel for a Large Construct.
+- With advanced automatons carrying out Bazzdos’s will and Spoops continuing to provide Gond souls into the soul core, Bazzdos subsides his body inside this new vessel, becoming a Gargantuan Construct of Brass.
+While capable of leaving the construct, Bazzdos prefers to remain within it, as it provides a more powerful and durable body than his previous one.
+- Bazzdos initiates a 100-year plan to create a new empire of construction and infrastructure in the Plane of Fire, using the City of Brass as his base of operations.
+He begins creating a new army of automatons and constructs, using the city's resources to fuel his ambitions.

+### Development of Vrintica

 - ???
 Bank of Os founded in Vrintia.
 - ???
 Inferno subsides at the volcano on the Osian Vale at the age of 2150+AC, becoming the first Greatwyrm due to his old age.
 - ???
 Royal Vrintian Academy of Swords, Songs, and Sorcery founded on the Osian Vale.
 - 250 AC / 50 VY Refugees arrive from [Ereriad](/locations/Ereriad) fleeing from [Bane](/characters/bane).
 They settle around Vrintia and are welcomed in by Os.

 - 333 AC / 133 VY [Bazzdos](/characters/bazzdos) escapes the Plane of Fire and crashes **The [City of Brass](/locations/city-of-brass)** into the **[Sea of Ice](/locations/sea-of-ice)**.
 This renders a major ocean pathway into a nigh innavigable sea of icebergs and steam.
 Bazzdos himself becomes trapped under thousands of tons of burning brass.

+### The Great Escape (333 AC / 133 VY)
+- Upon hearing of a new power source that could fuel his foundries, [Bazzdos](/characters/bazzdos) drops the **The [City of Brass](/locations/city-of-brass)** into the **[Sea of Ice](/locations/sea-of-ice)** on Mardun.
+Inadvertently, Bazzdos the Brass becomes trapped inside his creation under thousands of tons of burning brass, along with the majority of his automatons.
+He loses communication with the outside, and the remaining automatons in the Realm of Fire are left to wander.
+- This renders a major ocean pathway near the Sea of Ice into a nearly unnavigable sea of icebergs and steam.

 #### 343-360 AC / 143-160 VY Kaltrosar Incursion
 - **[Kaltrosar Bay](/locations/kaltrosar-bay)**: Becomes an infernal slave state ruled by a tiefling aristocracy after a devil-worshipping king took power.
 [Fort Suro](/locations/Mardun/Fort-Suro) and surrounding areas were abandoned as people fled [Kaltrosar Bay](/locations/Mardun/Kaltrosar)'s growing influence.
 - Dragonborn exiles flee south towards Vrintia, and Tiamar's Bazzar.